GLOBAL MARKETS-Stocks rise, pound drops as BoE cuts rates

 By Saqib Iqbal Ahmed

-NEW YORK, Aug 4 Global stock markets rose on Thursday, after the Bank of England cut interest rates and revived a bond-buying program to cushion the blow to the economy from Britain's June 23 vote to leave the European Union.
+NEW YORK, Aug 4 Global equity markets rose on Thursday, helped by a rally in European shares after the Bank of England cut interest rates and revived a bond-buying program to cushion a blow to the economy from Britain's June vote to leave the European Union.

 The launch of the policy easing measures hammered sterling and weighed on bond yields.